The ponderomotive Lorentz force: Introduction

-First, we prove a general averaging theorem which accounts for the effects of rapid periodic changes in a potential force field acting on a particle.
-According to this theorem, the particle is subject to a magnetic-like force in addition to an effective potential, the latter resulting in the so-called ponderomotive force.
-Special cases of the ponderomotive force have been well studied, but the magnetic-like force does not seem to have been explored apart from \cite{Kirillov-Levi2} and \cite{S01}.
+In this paper we extend the above mentioned results by proving a general averaging theorem which accounts for the effects of rapid periodic changes in a potential force field acting on a particle.
+According to this theorem, the particle is subject to a magnetic-like force in addition to an effective potential, the latter resulting in the ponderomotive force described above.

-Second, we apply our averaging theorem to a tethered satellite in the gravitational field of a planet, observing that the rotation of the satellite gives rise to a magnetic-like force which causes precession of the perihelion of the satellite's orbit.
-As it turns out, this precession, although interesting theoretically, is dwarfed by another effect mentioned in Section \ref{sec:dumbbell}.